u n c o m m o n * m u s i c

 A SHORT HISTORY OF SMITHFIELD FAIR

-By 1989 the group had moved toward the Scottish music of their shared heritage, and the group once more changed its name, this time to 'Smithfield Fair', blending traditional and original songs.
-They were soon joined by nephew Frank Bladen on bodhran; he remained until 2008.
+Changing the group name to SMITHFIELD FAIR in 1989 the group had moved toward the Scottish music of their shared heritage, blending traditional with original songs.
 Smithfield Fair became recognized world-wide as one of the foremost presenters of Scottish music in North America.
 During this period, the group signed a four-album deal with Centaur World Records, giving them international distribution.
 They continued a busy performance schedule regularly working with a Who’s Who of celebrated Celtic performers that included Alasdair Fraser, Eileen Ivers, Brian McNeill, the Battlefield Band, the Tannahill Weavers, Archie Fisher, Andy M. Stewart and Alex Beaton.
 For twenty years, they received continual critical praise for the group’s strong, seamless pairing of traditional and original songs, and enjoyed international radio and internet airplay.
-However, the heritage movement began to wind down in the early part of the new millennium, so Smithfield Fair again focused on its original music.
+However, the heritage movement began to wind down in the early part of the new millennium, so Smithfield Fair returned to a focus on its original music.

 "Smithfield Fair, an almost-impossible-to-categorize folk/roots band has mesmerized audiences worldwide over the radio, television, film, clubs and concert halls...has earned praise for its tight arrangements, elegant song selection and some of the most haunting vocal harmonies this side of heaven." - R.U.
 Eddy, GrisGris Magazine